Antonov Serial Production Plant: History

-In 1948 the works started production of the An-2, the ancestor of the great Antonov family, designed by Oleh Kostiantynovych Antonov.
+In 1948 the works started production of the An-2, the ancestor of the great Antonov family, designed by Oleg Konstantinovich Antonov.
 The plant produced 18 modifications of the An-2: transport, passenger, agricultural, water bomber for fighting forest fires, a version for fish shoals exploration, a version for scientific and rescue operations in Arctic conditions, etc. The “Aviant” plant manufactured 3,320 An-2s.

 Between 1954 and 1956 the Aviant produced the prototype of the military transport aircraft An-8, a twin-engine turboprop.
 It was the first of a long line of Antonov aircraft with high wings and rear loading cargo ramps.
 Between 1959 and 1978 the plant manufactured the An-24 (1,028 airplanes produced).
 It is in 1967 that the plant was renamed “Kyiv Aircraft Plant”, or “Organization Mailbox M-5249”.

 From 1969 to 1985 the plant manufactured the transport An-26 (1,402 airplanes produced).
 In 1973 an aerial photography aircraft was produced, the An-30 (123 airplanes produced).
 On April 30, 1974, the plant was renamed once again to be baptised “Kyiv Aviation Production Association”.

 Between 1976 and 1979 the plant manufactured a pilot batch of the An-72 (5 airplanes produced).
 Series production of the An-72 was transferred to Kharkiv facilities, and “Aviant” was charged with mastering production of the unique An-124 "Ruslan", the world's biggest aircraft.
 Between 1979 and 2004 the plant produced 19 An-124s.
 Since 1979 the plant has been manufacturing the An-32; as of May 1, 2004, 361 had been produced.
 From 1985 to 1988 the plant participated in the manufacture of parts for the An-225 "Mriya", designed to carry the shuttle Buran.
 Yet, as the space program was suspended, only one An-225 "Mriya" was produced.

 On 5 August 1992, the plant was yet again renamed “National Enterprise Kyiv Aviation Plant” before being renamed on 27 August 1995, to “Kyiv Aviation Plant Aviant” and in 2010 to its present name “Antonov Serial Production Plant”.

 On 14 March 2022, it was severely damaged by the Russian military airforce.